Our Editors

 Carmen Craig, Associate Editor

 Carmen is a Michi Saagiig Nishnaabe from Hiawatha First Nation and an award-winning short fiction writer and poet.
-She holds a BA with honours in linguistics from the University of Victoria and a diploma in creative writing and English literature from Camosun College.
-She is also an instructional assistant for the School of Access at Camosun College where she helps students upgrade their writing skills.
+She holds an MEd with a focus on language revitalization and a BA with honours in linguistics from the University of Victoria as well as a diploma in creative writing and English literature from Camosun College.
+As a Michi-Saagii Nishnaabekwe, Carmen understands dibaajimowin or story as a measurement of reality and an important way to share knowledge.
+In her editorial process, Carmen aims to support writers to share their truths so that they can be heard by those meant to hear.
 Carmen lives on Vancouver Island, Canada, in the territory of the WSÁNEC and Lkwungen peoples.

-Preferred genres: literary, historical fiction, memoir, true crime, mystery, and stage plays.
+Preferred genres: literary, Indigenous fiction, historical fiction, memoir, true crime, mystery, and stage plays.

 Contact Carmen for a sample edit